How Can Auto Loan Refinancing Affect Your Finances?

 So, what would the financial impact of a car refinancing have on how much you pay for your car?
 For the sake of simplicity in this example, let’s assume that you will not pay any fees to refinance and are not going to buy any service protection products with your new loan (note, refinancing almost always comes with fees and many refinancing customers opt to buy service protection products).
 After making the 12th payment on your old car loan, you still owe the original lender $15,440.
 Your new lender loans you this amount by paying your old lender the $15,440 you still owe.
 Now, your first payment on the new refinanced loan occurs in what would have been the 13th month of your old loan.

 Without refinancing after 12 months, you would pay $505 more for your loan, ultimately costing you $22,546 for your loan [$22,545 = $469.70 * 48].
 If you would like to know more about how any of the numbers in this article are calculated, read this article on how car loan interest works.

 The graph below depicts how you would pay down your car loan(s) in this example with and without refinancing.

 Notice how the car loan balance with refinancing line (in orange) falls at a slower pace over the loan term than the car loan line without refinancing (in blue).
 Because, in this example you extended your loan term, you pay less of your principal each month and have more time to accumulate interest charges.
 As a result, you pay off your loan at a slower pace than before refinancing.
-However, your new interest rate of 3% is sufficiently below your old interest rate than in the end you cumulatively pay less interest charges than if you had not refinanced.
+However, your new interest rate of 3% is sufficiently below your old interest rate and in the end you cumulatively pay less interest charges than if you had not refinanced.